ne0h/hmmwv/README.md

 Build Workspace
 ---------------
 1. Install Ubuntu (build with 14.04 LTS)
-1. Install ROS Indigo Stuff (ROS Version >= Groovy necessary because of catkin workspace management) as in the [installation manual](http://wiki.ros.org/hydro/Installation/Ubuntu).
+1. Install ROS Indigo stuff (ROS Version >= Groovy necessary because of catkin workspace management) as in the [installation manual](http://wiki.ros.org/hydro/Installation/Ubuntu).
 You need all the basic libs, the tutorial package, libsdl1.2-dev, build-essential, ros-indigo-tf2 and ros-indigo-tf2-geometry-msgs.
-All of this except sdl-dev, ros-hydro-tf2 and ros-hydro-tf2-geometry-msgs comes with the meta package ros-hydro-desktop.
+All of this except sdl-dev, ros-indigo-tf2 and ros-indigo-tf2-geometry-msgs comes with the meta package ros-indigo-desktop.
-1. Clone Repository and source *./src/ros_workspace/devel/setup.bash && /opt/ros/hydro/setup.bash*
+1. Clone Repository and source */opt/ros/indigo/setup.bash*
 1. Navigate to *./src/ros_workspace* and type *catkin_make*
-1. Run *rosmake turtlesim*
+1. Source *./src/ros_workspace/devel/setup.bash*
-1. Run *roscore* and *turtlesim.sh*
+1. Run your favourite nodes
 1. Enjoy!

 If you want to run a node from somewhere else than the roscore, you need to set *ROS_MASTER_URI=http://host:11311*.